rmccrear/codex-lv3-may-2025/week6/ASSIGNMENT_CAPSTONE_PROJECT_MOODLE.md

 4. **README.md** with:
    - Project title and description
    - Purpose/Value proposition ("Why?" question)
-   - Tech stack used (React, Supabase, Fetch API, etc.)
+   - Tech stack used (React, Supabase, Supabase JS client library, etc.)
    - Setup instructions (how to install and run)
    - Usage instructions (how to use the app)
    - Deployment information